The NICU Level IV unit at the University of Minnesota Masonic Children's Hospital is offering a $9,000 sign on bonus.

 Neonatal Nurse Practitioners on Staff 24/7

-This position will be working 72 hours every two weeks on the night shift, 12 hour shifts and every third weekend.
-The position is eligible for benefits including loan reimbursement.
+This position will be working 72 hours every two weeks on the rotating day/night shift, 12 hour shifts and every third weekend.
+The position is eligible for benefits including loan repayment.

 Provides care to patients with complex NICU needs.